project-chip/zap/docs/custom-zcl.md

 Question:

 1. Do we want to require that a custom extension can only rely on the main non-optional XML?
 2. If we have a situation where a custom extension can rely on other custom extensions, how do we want to maintain consistency when the prerequisite is deleted?
+Do we also want to delete the additional files?
+How do we want to warn the user?
+Do we need to introduce priorities for loading when we have chained reliance?

 ## Seamless Functionality